legendarycode3/31-days-Of-reactjs-course/README.md

 Every “component function”, gets one parameter called props.
 The “props”  parameter is an object and it will contain all the attributes that we give to any component.
 Props, is the short form for properties.
+Using the “props object” we can access our attribute & also make our components reusable.